MEET EVE WOOLDRIDGE: JAMES WEBB SPACE TELESCOPE CONTAMINATION ENGINEERING LEAD

 Wooldridge has been twice honored with NASA's Exceptional Service Medal.
 First, in 1992 for her ground-breaking work with the former Soviet Space Agency and the Meteor- 3/TOMS.
 She received her second NASA Agency Honors Award for her support of the JWST program.
 She has also received the Robert H. Goddard Honor Award for her leadership in providing innovative engineering solutions to JWST contamination control.
 Wooldridge has enthusiastically served numerous times as a mentor for junior contamination engineers and summer interns in the GSFC Contamination and Thermal Coatings Branch.

-Outside of Goddard, Wooldridge loves to spend as much time as possible with her husband, Russell, and daughter, Julia.
+Outside of Goddard, Wooldridge loves to spend as much time as possible with her family.
 They recently visited the Grand Canyon in Arizona; they would live near that amazing Canyon tomorrow if they could.